Computer Science + Geography

 Student Organizations

-DePaul is home to hundreds of student organizations to fit your interests and career goals, including the Computer Science Society, Geography Student Association, Data Science Group, Organization for Inclusion in Tech, and many more.
+DePaul is home to hundreds of student organizations to fit your interests and career goals, including the Computer Science Society, Geography Student Association, Cloud Computing Organization, and many more.
 These groups allow students to meet people, network, and discuss trends in their fields of interest.

 students looking at a map